harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 Then, you would proceed with DE analysis in a similar fashion as with the single factor experiment described above.
 Notice that we have specified the levels of temperature such that low is second, which results in "templow" being the dummy variable with which to fit the coefficient for temperature.

-### 16. run voom with quality weights with 2-factor design matrix
+### 16. Run voom with quality weights with 2-factor design matrix

 ```R
 vwts_2factor <- voomWithQualityWeights(DGE, design=design_2factor,normalize.method="none", plot=TRUE)